ojwg/blog/_posts/2021-06-29-OrbitaIssues.markdown

 </video>

 There are a couple problems illustrated by the video.
 The most serious is that particles placed on circular trajectories are not actually following circular paths
-(only as the radius approaches 2 kpc).
+(problems arise as the radius approaches 2 kpc).
 The second issue is that clusters moving out of the simulation volume are still shown.

 For the second problem I needed to implement open boundary conditions for particles.
 I made changes to `boundary_conditions.cpp`: